CuukyOfficial/VaroPlugin/CONTRIBUTING.md

 - No errors in code after changing the Bukkit or Spigot API (Reflections)
 - use variables, no config accesses during the game
 - Avoid blank lines if possible -> arrange lines accordingly
-- No initialization of the variables (except final) in the declaration
 - Fields with annotations before all others with blank line
 - Getter-setters below and one after the other - Sort the methods in the same order
 - Sorting by visibility